DataByteNITT/DB-GPT/README.md

 python demo.py
 This will train a model on the input text file specified in train.py, which is set to input.txt by default.
 The trained model parameters will be saved to a file named model.pt and  generate text using the trained model

-## Code Structure
-The code is organized as follows:

 ## Acknowledgements
 This code is based on the karpathy/char-rnn repository, which implements a character-level language model using a recurrent neural network (RNN).
 The Transformer architecture used in this repository was introduced in the paper "Attention Is All You Need" by Vaswani et al.